jcorille-21/project-2-info-443/README.md

 *Figure ??: `lib/types/subdocument.js`*

 These two classes promote the *Liskov Substitution Principle* because the `SubDocument` could completely replace an instance of the `Document` class.
 This is because the `SubDocument` checks if there is a valid parent of itself.
 If there isn’t, then it just calls the `Document` class.
 This means that the `SubDocument` instance would just be a `Document` object.
 There is some extra logic when it does have a parent, but it still calls the `Document` class in the end.

+## b: checkRequired functions in several `.js` files within `lib/schema`, and checkRequired function of lib/schematype.js

+TODO: Crosby need to add this part

 ## Composite Reuse Principle